 From 2012 - 2015, funding from another US based non-profit, Go Campaign, for two classroom buildings, and a $53,000 Rotary Global Grant catapulted KIWOCE’s capacity.
 EdPowerment remained the engine behind its operations, staffing and educational schemes.

 TODAY, KIWOCE/Kilimahewa is a full-service, community-based educational center.
-EdPowerment’s three key concentrations – core academics, employability skills and personal development – mark this Tanzanian NGO's “Open School.”
-Within Tanzania, these schools are sometimes called “Second Chance” schools.
+EdPowerment continues to support the Center by funding staff, security, the Boys and Girls Club and equipment and special projects.
+We work closely with the Center's staff in our three concentrations – core academics, employability skills and personal development .
+In Tanzania, these schools are sometimes called “Second Chance” schools.
 The truth is that KIWOCE is often the only chance school.
 At Kilimahewa, teachers and staff work to activate critical thinking, nurture positive behaviors and build the foundations that turn this second or only chance into productive futures.

 THE HOSTEL PROJECT: In January 2019, KIWOCE opened doors to a lovely second-floor girls’ hostel above one of its classroom buildings.
 In the past, distance and security concerns prevented many young women, who would otherwise reap KIWOCE’s enormous benefits, from attending the Center.
-A generous grant from the T&J Meyer Family Foundation and targeted support from EdPowerment’s supporters accomplished this life-changing project.
-Today, we are getting out the word to other NGOs and community members that young women can now take specific skills classes such as ICT training, as well as a secondary school certificate, in a nurturing environment.
+A generous grant from the T&J Meyer Family Foundation and targeted support from EdPowerment accomplished this life-changing project.

 KIWOCE OPEN SCHOOL PROGRAMS